Mohit-robo/end-to-end-deployment/README.md

     This will access the webcam

-4. Incase if you don't have a model trained, open:
+4. In case if you don't have a model trained, open the:

         localhost:8080/train

 ### **Step-5: AWS CICD-Deployment with Github-Actions**

-   1. Login to AWS console
+   1. Login to the AWS console
    2. Below are the AWS services required:

-      1. IAM : To give the necessary permissions to the EC2 machine to access the S3 bucket, ECR and EC@ instance.
-Set the below policies, when creating an user.
+      1. IAM: To give the necessary permissions to the EC2 machine to access the S3 bucket, ECR and EC@ instance.
+Set the below policies, when creating a user.
           1. AmazonEC2ContainerRegistryFullAccess
           2. AmazonEC2FullAccess
           3. AmazonS3FullAccess
       2. EC2 machine (Ubuntu): A virtual Machine to host the Docker container and run the use-case.
-      3. S3 Bucket : To store the model weights and the data.
+      3. S3 Bucket: To store the model weights and the data.
-      4. ECR : Elastic Container registry to save the Docker image in aws.
+      4. ECR: Elastic Container registry to save the Docker image in AWS.
    3. Connect to the EC2 instance.
 It will open a terminal.
 Run the following commands:

           sudo apt-get update -y
-        sudo apt-get upgrade (Press ENTER when Daemons using outdated libraries window pops-up)
+          sudo apt-get upgrade (Press ENTER when Daemons using outdated libraries window pops up)

           curl -fsSL https://get.docker.com -o get-docker.sh
           sudo sh get-docker.sh
           sudo usermod -aG docker ubuntu
           newgrp docker

    4. Configure EC2 as self-hosted runner: